J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 `http://www.example.com/news.php?id=1 AND 'aa'='a'||'a'`

-## Fingerprinting through SQL Dialiect Injection
+## Fingerprinting through SQL Dialect Injection

 Each DBMS extends Standart SQL with a set of native statements.
 Such a set define a SQL Dialect available to develipers to preoperly query a backend DBMS engine.
 Beside of lack of portability, this flaw gives a way to accurately fingerprint a DBMS through a SQLi, or even better a SQL Dialect Injection.
 SQL Dialect Injection is an attack vector where only statements, operators and peculiarities of a SQL Dialect are used in a SQLi.
 As an example what does `SELECT 1/0` returns  on different DBMS?